EvilJordan/POAP5k/README.md

 # Ethereum POAP 5k from [EthStaker](https://www.reddit.com/r/ethstaker/)

+## 🚨 THE LIST IS NOT COMPLETE.
+THIS IS A WORK IN PROGRESS.
+DO NOT PANIC!!! 🚨

 > https://old.reddit.com/r/ethfinance/comments/qkxqge/daily_general_discussion_november_2_2021/hj1082t/
 >
 > The Eth to $4k POAP was a pretty big hit here, and the EthStaker team is REALLY excited about distributing an Eth to $5k POAP.
 The problem is that POAP is clamping down on POAP farmers, so we needed a new approach.
 We've decided to offer "Eth to $5k" POAPs to anyone who makes any donation to EthStaker.eth between now and 24 hours after we hit $5k (this gives you a chance to save on gas fees).
 While we certainly appreciate generous donations, any donation is welcome ASSUMING gas + your donation exceeds $10 (This is honestly about spam reduction).
 Donations can be sent on mainnet to Ethstaker.eth.
 If you prefer to donate through another channel, just comment below and we'll look into it.